-If the applicant provides the necessary information to complete the application, the application manager should return to IIA.
+If the applicant provides the necessary information to complete the application return to IIA.
 If the applicant does not submit the necessary information, continue with this section.

-4. If the applicant does not submit the necessary information to make the application complete within the time frame specified, the permit application will be considered withdrawn.
+- 2. If the applicant does not submit the necessary information to make the application complete within the time frame specified including any extensions authorized in writing, the permit application will be considered withdrawn.
 When the delegated conservation district is processing the permit they will notify the Department regional office that the necessary information was not submitted within the established time frames.
-The application manager will notify the applicant that the permit application is withdrawn by sending the permit application withdrawn letter.

-5. If the application is withdrawn, the conservation district or the Department will close the file and take no further actions.
+The program manager will notify the applicant that the permit application is withdrawn by sending the withdrawal of incomplete application letter. - 3.
+If the application is withdrawn, the delegated conservation district or the Department will close the file and take no further actions.
 The fees associated with the filing of the permit will not be refunded.
 The Department application manager will enter the appropriate codes into eFACTS.